StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-can-we-improve-LoRa®-performance.md

 The bandpass filter seems to have little beneficial effect, reception is in fact slightly worse (shifted left in the graph) and seems to match the reduction expected by the insertion loss of the filter.

-The SP7000 LNA did have a beneficial effect link performance improved by around **5dBm**, but not a much as would be expected with with non LoRa systems.
+The SP7000 LNA did have a beneficial effect link performance improved by around **5dBm**, but not a much as would be expected with with non LoRa® systems.

 The lower cost LNA was also an improvement, at around **4dBm**.